-3) Eggs – The high amounts of protein and good fats in eggs help you maintain your energy levels through the day.
+3) Eggs – The high amounts of protein and good fats in eggs help you maintain your energy levels throughout the day.
 They also keep you fuller for longer, thus boosting your longevity.
-Egg whites are great for those looking to lose weight, since it low in calories and high in vitamins, minerals and protein.
+Egg whites are great for those looking to lose weight since it low in calories and high in vitamins, minerals, and protein.
 Consuming boiled eggs as your first meal is ideal if you have a long day ahead.

 5) Watermelon – This fruit’s high amount of lycopene helps the body regain its nutrients in the morning.
-It also supplies the body with sufficient amount of fluid and is great for the heart and the eyes.
+It also supplies the body with a sufficient amount of fluid and is great for the heart and the eyes.
 High in vitamins C & A, watermelons contain only roughly 50 calories per cup.
-Its high iron content is also perfect for anemics, helping the regain their haemoglobin health if consumed regularly.
-Other than vitamins, watermelons also contain potassium and magnesium, and has proven to be a great help for your heart.
+Its high iron content is also perfect for anemics, helping them regain their hemoglobin health if consumed regularly.
+Other than vitamins, watermelons also contain potassium and magnesium and have proven to be a great help for your heart.

-6) Nuts – Dry fruits such as pistachios, almonds, dried figs & apricots, cashews, walnuts and raisins are believed to be superfoods, with high antioxidant and vitamin-rich properties.
-Almonds help boost our memory, skin and hair with Vitamin E and walnuts help the brain develop and function more efficiently.
-Apricots and dried figs are great for skin, stomach and immunity, and pistachios contain important phytonutrients to help your body combat disease.
+6) Nuts – Dry fruits such as pistachios, almonds, dried figs & apricots, cashews, walnuts, and raisins are believed to be superfoods, with high antioxidants and vitamin-rich properties.
+Almonds help boost our memory, skin, and hair with Vitamin E and walnuts help the brain develop and function more efficiently.
+Apricots and dried figs are great for skin, stomach, and immunity, and pistachios contain important phytonutrients to help your body combat disease.

 7) Apples – Rich in the dietary fiber pectin, apples work excellently for improving bowel movement.
 Pectin can be found in the peel of the fruit, and also helps to boost the production of lactic acid that helps keep the colon and the digestive tract clean & healthy.
 The best time to eat apples is in the morning, so as to ensure ideal bowel cleaning and reap the benefits of the fruit as well.
 The benefits of eating apples are many, but eating apples on an empty stomach is the perfect way to help your body get the best of all it has to offer.